My thirstland safari in Botswana

 ABOUT THE AUTHOR, Ayo Gospodinova

 I am a traveller in time and space with a passion for Africa, wildlife and adventure!
 I was born and raised in Bulgaria, but my heart is moulded in the shape of the African continent.
-I came to Cape Town after I graduated with my Master Degree in Journalism in the Netherlands and ever since day one I have been in love with the Mother City.
+I came to Cape Town after I graduated with my Masters Degree in Journalism in the Netherlands and ever since day one I have been in love with the Mother City.